judetta/judetta/README.md

 - ⚡ Fun fact: ...
 -->

-New here and not much to show yet... but getting there, maybe 🤔
+Not much to show yet... but getting there, maybe 🤔

 ### I am